johnston9/shot-caller/TESTING.md

 - Use Case: Edit a Shoot Day's Day or Date and automatically change the Callsheet as well.<br>

-  1. On the Edit/Delete icon and click the Edit icon.<br>
+  1. Click on the Edit/Delete icon and click the Edit icon.<br>
   2. The Edit Day form displays. <br>
   3. Input the new details, i.e. change the date to - "05 Jan 2026".<br>
   6. Press submit.<br>